nahumck/nahumck.me/posts/2016/03/using-drafts-as-a-main-text-editor.md

 ![](/images/Drafts-Text-Editor-Create-Replace.jpeg)

 Didn’t like the section you just added?
 Want to pull from a different version?
 No problem.
 To create a draft from a file in Dropbox, simply tap on the “+” button, select Dropbox, and locate your file.
 You won’t be working in the active file, but this is OK.
 It allows you to edit without having to worry about affecting what is in the cloud.
-When you’re ready to put the version back, because I’ve kept the first line as the title by using the `[[draft]]` tag, I’m able to re-use it again to save the file.[\[2\]](#fn-2 "see footnote")
+When you’re ready to put the version back, because I’ve kept the first line as the title by using the `[[draft]]` tag, I’m able to re-use it again to save the file.[^2]

 [Create Post Version](https://drafts4-actions.agiletortoise.com/a/1j3) [Replace Post Version](https://drafts4-actions.agiletortoise.com/a/1j4)